karigithe67/Live-Quotes/README.md

 To get more help on the Angular CLI use ng help or go check out the Angular CLI README.

 # Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
+Are there issues that have not yet been resolved that you want to let users know you know?
 Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+Share any workarounds that are in place.

 # Technologies Used
 *Angular *Bootstrap *HTML *CSS *TypeScript